-Brian D. Satterfield is an author, both certified peer & recovery specialists, disabilities advocate, educator, speaker and group facilitator.
+Brian D. Satterfield's an author, certified peer specialist, certified recovery specialist, disabilities advocate, educator, speaker and group facilitator.

 He is the author of two books, his first book: The Mental Health Survival Guide: Managing the Severities of Multi-Mental Health Diagnosis, an Amazon #1 bestseller across three categories.
 It's a memoir of his severe struggles associated with coping with chronic multi-mental health diagnosis and is full of documented skills, tools and tips he developed as an action plan to cope and manage.
 1st edition released in May 2015, retired November 2017.
 2nd edition released in December 2017.
-Brian's second book: Napkin Notes Volume One , is a different feel from the seriousness of his first memoir.
+Brian's second book: Napkin Notes Volume One: Hand Drawn Expressions , is a different feel from the seriousness of his first memoir.
 Released March 2018 - it's a picture book on love and relationships between humans and also their pets.
+It's developed from scanned handwritten napkin notes then electronically converted into a paperback book.

-To the family, friends, neighbors, co-workers and person living with severe chronic illness - Brian works in direct care, in the human services field.
+To the family, friends, neighbors, co-workers and person living with severe chronic illness - Brian worked in direct care, in the human services field for six years.
 Brian teaches, coaches, mentors in conjunction with an already existing (or development of a) recovery plan.
 Call 911 or go to your local emergency room for duress and, or crisis of body and, or brain.
 Should a person want to start a life of recovery, the resources tab (top of this webpage) has many free resources.

 Brian’s motivation to help others is based on the deep desire to heal a wounded part of himself.
 He struggled and suffered from several addictions for 23 years.
 In conjunction - he struggled and suffered from Insomnia, PTSD, Anxiety, Mood Disorder, Panic Disorder from more than 25 years and since 1994, he has lived with tendonitis, tendinitis and arthritis.
 He has also (at times) suffered from severe seasonal allergies and asthma for 40 years.